ctaylo41/GaussianSplatting/README.md

 3. Values reaching 10-50+ (should be ~[-2, 2] range)
 4. The opacity reset was disrupting the learned color balance

 **Root Cause**: When opacity resets to near-zero, Gaussians that previously contributed strongly suddenly don't.
-The optimizer compensates by pushing SH coefficients higher to maintain the same visual output—but this creates instability in the gradient flow.
+The optimizer compensates by pushing SH coefficients higher to maintain the same visual output, but this creates instability in the gradient flow.

 **Solution**: Implemented sigmoid clamping on SH outputs:
 ```cpp